italiangrid/storm/troubleshooting.md

 and in case of

-* CAs rpm not up to date or missing
+* not updated CA rpms

 it will produce: